The Elder Scrolls 5: Skyrim’s Former Design Lead Thinks Studio Should Keep Using Creation Engine

 Considering all the work that has gone into it, even Nesmith would be wary of switching out of the Creation Engine.
 Rather than making the jump to Unreal Engine, he suggests adding any specific features that developers might need into the toolkit they are already using.

 “I would fall on the side of keeping the Creation Engine, keep working on it.
 If there’s something you see that is only possible in Unreal, put it into the Creation Engine.
-That would be a place where if it’s anything vs everything you say let’s do that.
+That would be a place where, if it’s anything vs everything, you say, let’s do that.
 Let’s do that anything.
 If Unreal does it and Creation doesn’t, and we feel we need to do it, do it,” he said.

 Interestingly, project lead on Fallout 4 overhaul mod Fallout: London, Dean Carter, has expressed his beliefs that Bethesda should move on from the Creation Engine in favour of something like Unreal Engine 5 for its future projects.

 “I’m really worried that they’re gonna keep going with the Creation Engine,” said Carter when asked about what new features could show up in Fallout 5.
 “I understand that it is proprietary.
 Don’t get me wrong, there are a lot of pluses to it.
 I’m not just someone that’s going to sit there and lie and say it’s a terrible engine.
-It could be better, yes, but it’s not a bad engine but I do think it started to show its age.
+It could be better, yes, but it’s not a bad engine; I do think it started to show its age.
 It needs to be overhauled somewhat.”

 For more of Nesmith’s thoughts, check out what he thinks about Starfield and a potential remake of Morrowind.